-New Hampshire is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 will partner with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.
+New Hampshire was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.

 New Hampshire has the highest percentage of timberland area in the country.
 It has some of the largest ski mountains on the East Coast so skiing, snowmobiling, and other winter sports are major tourist attractions.
 The fall foliage and summer cottages along many lakes and the sea are also very popular attractions.
 Tourism is an important part of the state’s economy.